 EarthCaches are special locations that people visit to learn about a unique feature of the Earth.
 EarthCache pages have informative, educational, notes alongside the coordinates of the cache, the aim being to teach as well as encourage exploration.
 To log an EarthCache, you will, most likely, have to provide answers to set questions found only at the location.
 If you would like more information about EarthCaches visit Earthcache.org.

-Letterboxing is not quite the same as geocaching, instead of a set of co-ordinates you use clues to find the treasure, however in some cases people who set up letterboxes also set them as geocaches, so geocachers can also find them (the coordinates will be posted like any other cache).
+Letterboxing is not quite the same as geocaching.
+Instead of a set of co-ordinates, you use clues to find the treasure.
+However in some cases people who set up letterboxes also set them as geocaches.
+This means geocachers can also find them (the coordinates will be posted like any other cache).
 Letterbox caches will include a stamp, please leave these in the box, for letterboxers to record their visit.